Last Updated on January 28, 2023 by Lori Geurin

 What matters most is that we acknowledge:

-- Lyme disease is real.
+- Lyme disease is real and there is no cure.

 - The disease is not cut and dry.
+It’s very complicated.

-- These people need and deserve compassion, understanding and support.
+- These people need and deserve compassion, understanding, and support.

-This helps the public understand and empathize with other people who are suffering with Lyme (just like we would empathize with someone who has cancer, or heart disease, or is homeless, or has lost a loved one).
+This helps the public understand and empathize with other people who are suffering from Lyme (just like we would empathize with someone who has cancer, or heart disease, or is homeless, or has lost a loved one).

-For example, what about people who lose their home (because they can’t work to pay the bills) and have to file bankruptcy due to the toll of Lyme disease?
+For example, what about people who lose their homes (because they can’t work to pay the bills) and have to file bankruptcy due to the toll of Lyme disease?
 This really happens to hardworking, good people, but you’d never know it from reading Weitz’s article.

 And how about those whose health insurance doesn’t cover the treatments they need to get better, and they’ve spent their life’s savings simply trying to survive?
+I know so many who have lived this and it’s a tragedy.

 Although I was diagnosed with Lyme disease (according to CDC standards) the majority of the tens of thousands of dollars my family has spent on my necessary treatments have been out-of-pocket.
+Not to mention having to quit my teaching job because I was too sick to work.
+And all my doctor said was, “You look stressed.
+You need to get out and walk more” and, “You can’t get Lyme disease in Missouri.”

 Is the author saying we (people with “chronic” Lyme, or whatever you choose to call it) don’t exist?